kyamagu/skia-python/relnotes/README.m116.md

 * TL;DR - `m87` users would likely find most existing python scripts work.
 Some routines need a new `skia.SamplingOptions()` argument, or switch from `skia.FilterQuality` to `skia.SamplingOptions()`.
+  OpenGL users, especially on Apple Mac OS, may now need to specify a compatible OpenGL profile for their GPU hardware/software combination to avoid shader-compilation related errors (See more about this below).
   Please report `AttributeError: 'skia.AAA' object has no attribute 'BBB'` errors, to prioritize fixing remaining differences between `m87` and `m116`.